Martin McElhinney

 Martin McElhinney (born 10 August 1988) is an Irish Gaelic footballer who plays for St Michael's and also, formerly, for the Donegal county team (between 2007 and 2019).

-Among other accolades, he has one All-Ireland Senior Football Championship and four Ulster Senior Football Championships to his name.
+Among other accolades, he has one All-Ireland Senior Football Championship title and four Ulster Senior Football Championship titles to his name.
 He is from Creeslough.

 Playing career

 Club and college

 McElhinney's club reached the final of the 2011 Donegal Senior Football Championship— their first ever senior final—but lost, though McElhinney scored during the game.